Workplace Injury Attorneys

 Stritmatter Kessler personal injury attorneys are recognized in Seattle, Washington State and throughout the country for their successes in litigating and settling many worksite injury cases.

 Read more about the Perez case, featured in local news.
 Mr. Perez was working in treacherous conditions for a subcontractor, when he fell off of a cliff.
-SKWC attorneys fought hard to obtain the right result for him and his family.
+SKW attorneys fought hard to obtain the right result for him and his family.

 Workplace Injury Facts